|Corn is cheap and plentiful, which is the main reason it is|

 But corn is everywhere, you say.
 So what are your options?

-Luckily, there are more than you think.
+Luckily, there are more options out there than you think.
 Corn-free foods are becoming quite popular in smaller pet shops, along with larger pet supply chains.
 Look for a food that doesn't include corn, meat by-products (mostly gristle and bone,) or vague sounding ingredients "grains" or "meal" which may be either of the above.
 Instead, look closely at the ingredients, especially the top 5, which are the main ingredients in the food.
 These should include wholesome, preferably organic, meat and vegetable food sources.
 Think salmon, duck, turkey, sweet potatoes, venison, etc.

 These foods are bound to be at least slightly more expensive than cheaper, corn-based foods, but each meal will be smaller and more nutritious, making the food last longer.
 The benefits to serving your dog corn-free foods are myriad.
 Your dog will be healthier, his skin and coat will look better, he will have less waste to eliminate, and he will have more healthy, natural energy.

 Another, more time-consuming, option is making your own dog food for your pet.
 This is the one way to know for certain exactly what (and how much of it) is in your dog's food.
 Here is an article on how we incorporated homemade food into our pup's diet.